2016 EQUITY SALARY ADJUSTMENT FOR UC DAVIS LADDER-RANK, NON-HSCP FACULTY

 - A residual < 0 indicates that an individual’s off-scale salary is below the mean for her/his comparison unit; a residual > 0 indicates that an individual’s off-scale salary is above the mean for her/his comparison unit.

 C. Identification of faculty who fulfill eligibility criteria chosen a priori for equity adjustment.

-- Residual < 0 -- only faculty members with off-scale salaries below the mean for their comparison unit are eligible for an equity offscale adjustment and hired prior to July 1, 2015.
+- Residual < 0 -- only faculty members with off-scale salaries below the mean for their comparison unit are eligible for an equity offscale adjustment.

 - And one of the following hold: